 M&A transactions: What to consider when working with a payments partner in 2023

 With geopolitical uncertainty, inflationary pressures and rising interest rates throughout 2022, M&A deal activity fell considerably.
-Optimism is shared however by a number of leading figures of magic circle firms for what's ahead in 2023.
+Optimism is shared in 2023 however by a number of leading figures of magic circle firms.

 As we emerge through this down period, deal makers have taken opportunities to examine the need to create greater efficiencies in their processes and address challenges they are facing, both externally – from regulators and clients – and internally – from pressures to bill more hours and provide higher service levels.

 With so many moving parts and limited time resource, legal teams must rethink their practices to effectively manage stakeholder needs and expectations.